TheGammaSqueeze/GammaOS-RK3566/README.md

 **For stock OS only**:
 - Enable USB Debugging: https://developer.android.com/studio/debug/dev-options
-- - Connect your USB cable to the charging port on your device **(not the OTG port)**, issue the command via command line: adb reboot fastboot
+- Connect your USB cable to the charging port on your device **(not the OTG port)**, issue the command via command line: `adb reboot fastboot`

 Flashing the custom firmware:
 - Close all command line windows from before